King IV WEB Disclosure

 Principle 1: The Board should lead ethically and effectively

 In accordance with the Board charter and the Group Code of Ethics (“the Code”), members of the Board are, individually and collectively, required to possess the following characteristics and exhibit them in their conduct.
 In this way they offer effective leadership designed to achieve the Group’s strategic objectives and positive outcomes over time.
 1. Integrity An essential prerequisite sought by the nominations committee for potential Board candidates is the nominee’s demonstrated track record of an ability to act in good faith and in the best interests of the Group.
 Areas of potential conflict of interest are required to be disclosed before appointment, and thereafter at the commencement of each Board meeting.
 A conflicted director may participate in debate, but is required to recuse him/herself when voting is conducted.
 Ethical behaviour is expected to extend beyond mere legal compliance, and to set the tone for the entire Group.
 2. Competence Board members are required to ensure that they have sufficient working knowledge of the Group, the industry, the triple context in which it operates, and the principal laws, rules and codes of conduct to which it is subject.
 Responsibility for the development of this knowledge is the collective responsibility of the Board, and each member.
 Updates on relevant changes in applicable regulations are brought to the attention of Board members at the next Board meeting.
 In addition, members are encouraged, at the reasonable cost of the Group, to seek independent professional advice on all matters they consider necessary.
 3. Responsibility Members of the Board assume collective responsibility for setting the policy and direction of the Group, oversight of its implementation, and accountability for its performance.
 They set parameters for risk/reward opportunities in a manner which are both responsible and in the best interests of the Group in the triple context.
 Members are expected to attend meetings of the Board and, where applicable, its committees.
 Attendees are expected to have devoted adequate time and effort to matters on the agenda to be properly prepared.
 Attendance at meetings during the past financial year is recorded in the Integrated Annual Report.
 4. Accountability Four committees, viz, audit and risk assessment, remuneration, nominations and social, ethics and transformation have been formed to assist the Board in the discharge of its responsibilities.
 However, despite this delegation, the Board remains accountable.
-5. Fairness Board members have adopted a stakeholder-inclusive approach in the execution of their governance role, and are committed to directing the Group in a manner that does not adversely affect the natural environment, society, or the well-being of future generations.
+5. Fairness Board members have adopted a stakeholder-inclusive approach in the execution of their governance role, and are committed to directing the Group in a manner that does not adversely affect the natural environment, society, or the wellbeing of future generations.
 6. Transparency The Board is transparent in the way it exercises its governance role and responsibilities.
 Board members are held to account for their ethical and effective leadership by continuous peer review, and, every 2 years, an overall assessment by members of the conduct of the Board as a unit.

 Principle 2: The Board should govern the ethics of the Group in a way that supports the establishment of an ethical culture.

 The Board has: – accepted responsibility for ensuring that management activity cultivates a culture of ethical conduct and that the highest level of integrity permeates all aspects of the Group’s business; and – developed the Code to provide guidance to all employees to ensure they act with uncompromising honesty and integrity.
 The Code encompasses the Group’s interaction with both internal and external stakeholders, and the broader society.
-It is communicated to each employee at time of engagement, is reinforced at meetings of Exco, dealer principals and staff, and is posted on the Group’s web site.
+It is communicated to each employee at time of engagement, is reinforced at meetings of Exco, dealer principals and staff, and is posted on the Group’s website.
 The Code aims to guide every level of the business in terms of expected behaviour and practices.
 Subject to its oversight, the Board has delegated to management the responsibility for implementation and execution of the Code, and thereby the establishment of an ethical Group culture.
 Management measures performance by reference to the number of instances of unethical behaviour detected and reported by Group employees, the internal audit department, business partners, and the outsourced, anonymous, toll-free hotline.
 Use is made of a consultant labour attorney to ensure that breaches of standards are dealt with fairly, that employee rights are recognised, and to apply sanctions and remedies that are appropriate.
 Past and continued focus is on ensuring that the internal audit department continues to operate efficiently and effectively, and that the audit function is designed to concentrate on areas of perceived greatest risk and potential loss.
 Internal audit results provide the best barometer of adherence to standards, and the first indication of adverse trends.

 Principle 3: The Board should ensure that the organisation is and is seen to be a responsible corporate citizen.